prodakt/lncRna/README.md

   <li>under construction</li>
 </ul>

+## Core functionality

+Our package provides a comprehensive set of functionalities to simplify the lncRNA identification process and enable researchers to select the most accurate pipeline for predicting lncRNAs.
+The key features of the package include:

+- Easy Setup of Individual Steps:
+The package allows researchers to set up individual steps of the lncRNA identification process into pipelines in a simple and intuitive way.
+Users can easily define and customize each step, such as data preprocessing, feature extraction, and coding potential analysis, based on their specific requirements.
+- Combination of Results:
+The package enables the combination of results from coding potential analyses in all possible combinations.
+By integrating multiple algorithms or strategies for coding potential assessment, researchers can leverage the strengths of different approaches and increase the accuracy and reliability of lncRNA predictions.
+- Statistical Analysis:
+Our package incorporates advanced statistical analysis capabilities to compute key metrics such as accuracy and precision.
+These statistics provide quantitative measures to assess the performance of different pipelines and combinations of steps.
+Researchers can objectively evaluate the effectiveness of each pipeline and select the most appropriate combination for their specific research goals.
+- Most Accurate Pipeline Execution:
+Based on the statistical analysis results, the package allows researchers to run the most accurate pipeline for predicting lncRNAs in the most reliable manner.
+By considering the performance metrics obtained during the evaluation phase, researchers can confidently apply the selected pipeline to their transcriptomic data and obtain highly accurate predictions of lncRNA transcripts.

+By providing a user-friendly interface and comprehensive functionalities, our package empowers researchers to streamline the lncRNA identification process, optimize pipeline configurations, and achieve highly accurate predictions.
+This package serves as a valuable tool for advancing non-coding RNA research and facilitating new discoveries in the field.

 -------------------------------------------------------------
 ## How to install
 First you need to install and load the '[devtools](https://github.com/r-lib/devtools)' package in R.